gschlaen/movie_browser_app/README.md

 *   **Theme Switching:** Add a theme provider to allow users to switch between light and dark modes.
 *   **Unit and Widget Test Coverage:** Implement comprehensive unit and widget tests to ensure the reliability and correctness of the application.
-*   **Error Handling:** Implement a more sophisticated error-handling strategy with dedicated error widgets and user-friendly messages.
 *   **Offline Support:** Enhance local caching to not just save favorites, but also cache popular movies to reduce API calls and provide offline support.
 *   **Profile Screen:** Implement the "Profile" screen with user-specific information or settings.
-*   **Pagination:** Implement pagination for popular movies and search results.
-*   **Debounce in Movie Search:** Implement a debounce mechanism to the movie search to avoid triggering API calls on every keystroke.